neymika/JazzThesis/README.md

         cd Data
         python3 datascrapper.py
         ```
-  * (NJ and Nishka) Currently trying to adjust MIDI manipulations and classifications from CS 159 VAE code
+  * (NJ and NA) Currently trying to adjust MIDI manipulations and classifications from CS 159 VAE code